Health and Safety Excellence program: Topic requirements

 Summary:

-Consistent reporting of injuries, illnesses and incidents allows businesses to comply with the WSIB, Ministry of Labour, Immigration, Training and Skills Development and other legislated reporting requirements, to complete timely investigations and implement corrective action to eliminate the potential for other injuries/illnesses.
+Consistent reporting of injuries, illnesses and incidents helps businesses meet WSIB, Ministry of Labour, Immigration, Training and Skills Development and other legal reporting requirements.
+It allows for timely investigations and helps you take steps to prevent them from happening again.

 Requirements:

-Your business will establish, implement monitor and maintain a procedure for reporting of injuries, illnesses and incidents.
+Your business will establish, implement, monitor and maintain a written standard for reporting of injuries, illnesses and incidents.

-- description of the roles and responsibilities for employers, supervisors, workers and Joint Health and Safety Committee or health and safety representatives
+• description of the roles and responsibilities for employers, supervisors, employees and Joint Health and Safety Committee or health and safety representatives

-- notification requirements (i.e., who should be notified internally and externally, including timeframes)
+• notification requirements (i.e., who should be notified internally and externally, and when)

 Incident investigation and analysis